Holland Coffee: Representative days

-Glen Eden Days
+Glen Eden days

 In 1840, Coffee and Colville decided to conclude their partnership and divided their joint land equally.
 While it is unknown why the partnership ended, some scholars believe the split resulted from Coffee's marriage to Sophie Suttenfield Aughinbaugh the year before.
 After the Arkansas government opposed a proposed alcohol trading policy, Coffee left Fort Smith and built a trading post on the Red River.
 A few years later, Coffee moved his trading post farther downstream.
-At the time, Coffee handled many military supply needs which were paid for in land.
-Shortly after this point Coffee moved away from general trading and began farming.
-In 1843, he built a home he named Glen Eden where he lived about three years.
+At the time, Coffee handled many military supply needs paid for in land.
+Coffee moved away from general trading and began farming shortly after this point.
+In 1843, he built a home he named Glen Eden, where he lived for about three years.